Mitsuko Tabe: Works in and after the 1970s

 In 1988 at the age of 55, Tabe declared herself “retired from housewife-hood” and concentrated on her artist career.
 In the 1990s, Tabe further expanded her diverse body of work to include a series of collages focusing on apples, which became her main motif for many years.
 Her works from the 1990s showcased frequent usage of gold leaf as the background of her collages.
 Since 1994, Tabe has exhibited worldwide, including New York, Washington D.C., and Paris.

 Between 1995 and 2010, she served as the first president of the Fukuoka City Art Association.
-Since 2002, he has also collaborated with American jazz keyboardist Bob James.
+Since 2002, she has also collaborated with American jazz keyboardist Bob James.
 In 2015, she established the "3-Chome Art School" in Tenjin, Fukuoka City, under the title of “the world's smallest art school.”